|18,312||5||Mason Rudolph||QB||Oklahoma State||6'5"||235|

 Had a strong junior campaign.
 Threw for 4,091 yards (63% completion rate), with 28 passing touchdowns against only 4 interceptions.
 Led the Cowboys to a 10-3 record, including a victory in the Valero Alamo Bowl against Colorado (38-8).

 Needs to feel the pressure from the blindside better.
 Has average athletic ability.
 Average footwork.
-Shows good competitiveness.
 Had surgery on right foot (2015) to repair small fracture.

 Mason Rudolph can make throws that WOW everyone.
 Continues to improve on his accuracy every year, and has come a long way since 2014 when accuracy was very inconsistent.
 Needs to improve his footwork and fine-tune his overall throwing mechanics to become even more consistent.
-Has a nice touch-pass.
-If he continues to improve at the same trajectory during his senior season then he will be in the first round discussion of the 2018 NFL draft.
+Mason Rudolph could become a top 10 pick in the 2018 NFL draft.
+A team is going to fall in live with him for all the right reasons.

 11/22/2014 – True Freshman Mason Rudolph will start against Baylor.
 Daxx Garman is out with concussion.